-The ladies arrived at the Up at the O2 ticket office where they had to complete the health and safety forms, watch a short instructional video which would explain what to expect on their climb followed by a safety briefing from their climb instructor Sarah.
-Understandably, the ladies were all feeling quite nervous as they awaited their climb but Sarah quickly put them all at ease.
+The ladies arrived Up at the O2 ticket office, where they had to complete the health and safety forms and watch a short instructional video explaining what to expect on their climb, followed by a safety briefing from their climb instructor Sarah.
+Understandably, the ladies felt quite nervous as they awaited their climb, but Sarah quickly put them all at ease.

-Once the ladies had been kitted out with their climbing suits, harnesses and climbing shoes it was time for Sarah to show how to use the climbing rig which had been attached to their harnesses and clip themselves to the wire which runs over the building.
+Once the ladies had been kitted out with their climbing suits, harnesses, and climbing shoes, it was time for Sarah to show how to use the climbing rig attached to their harnesses and clip themselves to the wire that runs over the building.